-When you are referred to see a Clinical Psychologist you will be sent an appointment.
+When you and your child are referred to see a Clinical Psychologist, you will be sent an appointment.
 The first appointment will usually last about one hour.

 During this session, we will talk about the current difficulties as you and your family see them, and about the family in general.
-We may also ask questions about your family's history, your early development, and about school.
+We may also ask questions about your family's history, the early development of your child or children, and about school.
 This will help us build up a picture of the difficulties you are facing.
-The Psychologist will usually want to spend some time talking to you alone, perhaps using activities such as drawing or play.
+The Psychologist will usually want to spend some time talking to your child alone, perhaps using activities such as drawing or play.
 However, this may happen at a later session.

 As well as the Clinical Psychologist asking you questions, you can ask them questions if there is anything you are unsure about.
 At the end of the first session, we will try to plan the next steps to help resolve the difficulties.
+This may involve asking you to keep records of your child's problem, or asking permission to contact other people such as Doctors, Nurses, Teachers, etc., who have had a lot of contact with your child.